Emergency Eye Care

 When an emergency occurs, your first instinct might be to call an ambulance or visit emergency care.
 For life-threatening injuries, emergency healthcare should be your first call.

-In most eye emergency cases, you can come to us for urgent eye care.
-We can diagnose and treat many eye emergencies or injuries.
+In most eye emergency cases, you can come to us for urgent care.
+Our team can diagnose and treat many eye emergencies or injuries.

 Contact us for an emergency eye care appointment.